billwear/doc-workflow-tools/README.md

 ### About the tools

-The following section gives the calling sequence and operation of each tool.
+The following section gives explains the operation of each tool.

 #### radget